Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureNotable Places.
 A significant historical year for this entry is 1865.

 Location.
 41° 15.045′ N, 73° 39.524′ W. Marker is in Katonah, New York, in Westchester County.
-Marker can be reached from Jay Street (New York State Route 22) 0.1 miles south of Beaver Dam Road, on the left when traveling south.
+It can be reached from Jay Street (New York State Route 22) 0.1 miles south of Beaver Dam Road, on the left when traveling south.
 Located on the grounds of the John Jay Homestead.
 Touch for map.
 Marker is at or near this postal address: 400 Route 22, Katonah NY 10536, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Glasshouse Complex and Herb Garden (within shouting distance of this marker); The Homestead Farm (within shouting distance of this marker); John Jay Homestead (within shouting distance of this marker); The Brick Lot (within shouting distance of this marker); Bedford House
+At least 8 other markers are within walking distance of this marker: The Glasshouse Complex and Herb Garden (within shouting distance of this marker); The Homestead Farm (within shouting distance of this marker); John Jay Homestead (within shouting distance of this marker); The Brick Lot (within shouting distance of this marker); Bedford House

 The John Jay Potting Sheds and Marker image.
 Click for full size.

-Photographed By Michael Herrick, November 10, 2009
+Photographed by Michael Herrick, November 10, 2009

 2. The John Jay Potting Sheds and Marker